Atlas975/Notes/Languages&Compilation/Turing_machine.md

 ![[Pasted image 20240224192537.png|400|400]]

 ## Turing machine instructions
-- Behaviour can be specified similar to that of an FSM
+- Behaviour can be specified similar to that of an FSM, the machine remembers what to write by being in one state rather than another.
 - An arc is labeled with:
     - Symbol read
     - Symbol written